smichal52/YuGiOh/README.md

 After setting up it's basic functionality (an ng-repeat basically), I looked into implementing it's features like card selecting and searching (filter).
-Ss I finished it, I continued in a similar fashion to the next part (card details).
+As I finished it, I continued in a similar fashion to the next part (card details).

 I also took the time along the way to look up the proper ways to handle events, model updates, ajax requests, etc... in an angular-js context.